Integrate Cycles with async-openai (Rust)

 ).await?;

-// Apply caps before building the request
+// Apply caps before building the request.
+Non-positive caps are an explicit

 let mut max_tokens: u32 = 1_500;